Catalogue Performers Interviews Radio Films & books Gallery Concerts Precision Contact По-русски

 First performance: 8 October 1980, Leningrad

-Leningrad Philharmonic Orchestra — V. Altschuler (conductor)
+Leningrad Philharmonic Orchestra — Vladimir Altschuler (conductor)

-21. Symphony No. 3 "Jesus Messiah, Save Us" (1983)
+21. Symphony No. 3 "Jesus Messiah, Save Us!" for reciter ((young) man) and small orchestra (1983)

 Duration: 16'